yanlin-group/cicd/README.md

 ### 5xx error result

-Ideally, we can expect zero downtime.
+Ideally, we can expect zero downtime with `alb pod_readiness_gate` enabled.
 But in reality, we can still observe 5xx errors.

 <details>
     <summary>5xx errors with healthy targets</summary>